CCI/AAI and Eagle and.. lost

 Hi all!
 I am so glad to have found this forum!
 Thank you all for the respectful and kind exchange!
 I don’t know exactly what I want to achieve with this message.
 Maybe it is just encouragement…

-the jugular vein is being compressed between C1 and the styloid on the right side of my throat.
-My C1 transverse process is relatively big and stands 8mm away from the styloid.
-Nerves are also said to be triggered by the styloid, but this has not yet been proven by any examination… Doppler ultrasound and MRI of the neck vessels with contrast medium are said to be fine.
-However, both were done in a position where I don’t feel any symptoms or the symptoms are not that bad.
-My symptoms are mostly on the right side of my face and throat (except the central symptoms from the autonomic nervous system): pain in the side of the throat, foreign body feeling in throat, weakness in the right cheek, in the corner of the lower jaw below the right ear, anisocoria, pressure in the right ear, sometimes I have visual problems like blurry lines while reading, pain in the jaw joint, dizziness, vertigo and strong vegetative symptoms such as sudden attack like blood pressure spikes, increased heart rate, tremors, all muscles become firm and trembling, digestive problems, sometimes weakness in the legs and the feeling of about to pass out etc. I almost can’t move my head in any direction.
+.
+My symptoms are mostly on the right side of my face and throat (except the central symptoms from the autonomic nervous system): pain in the side of the throat, foreign body feeling in throat, weakness in the right cheek, in the corner of the lower jaw below the right ear, dizziness, vertigo and strong vegetative symptoms such as sudden attack like blood pressure spikes, increased heart rate, tremors, all muscles become firm and trembling.
 I have muscle cramps in the palate, throat, tongue and the Cranio Cervical Junction.
-The CCI and AAI are not very interesting for the Eagle surgeons since they are no spine specialists.
+Is it my CCI or is it Eagles?
+Different doctors, different opinions.

 Thank you all very much